ausaccessfed/shibboleth-idp-installer/customisation.md

 ## Applying customisations to the Shibboleth IdP

+### Actions undertaken during an update

+The update process will merge the changes you've made as required and reload the Shibboleth IdP to apply them.

+This includes running an update of all OS packages and **restarting** all dependant processes.

+You MUST have a tested rollback plan in place before running an update to ensure any unanticipated changes can be reversed.

+### Executing the update
-After any changes are made you must run the command:
+To update your Shibboleth IdP run the command:

 ```
 /opt/shibboleth-idp-installer/repository/update_idp.sh
 ```

-This will merge the changes you've made as required and reload the Shibboleth IdP to apply them.

 ## Next Step